 - Achieving superior clarity, you will now be committed to continuing to document your guided journey.

 How It Works: Consider your journal writing to be the building blocks upon which your life starts to make sense…really make sense.
 This will become your point of contact to your Spirit Guides and Angels.
 I can tell you from doing this from childhood, that in the beginning, it may feel like you are doing something covert.
 The reason I felt that way is that if anyone knew what I was writing they would have created a problem for me.
 It’s not that I was writing anything mean or judgmental, just writing about what I observed, learned, and understood.
 I was writing about what was truly happening, writing it like I was talking to a best friend, someone I could totally trust – trust with my open heart.
-That’s how I was able to see so clearly, see what my Guides saw, the truth.
+That’s how I was able to see so clearly, see what my Spirit Guides saw, the truth.